agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 guarantees about the difference in values for $x$ and $y$ across the two replicas.

+\begin{definition}
+    FIFO consistency.
+This also called \emph{pipelined random access memory} or PRAM.
+\end{definition}

+It is easy to see that causal consistency already implies FIFO consistency.
+Figure REF demonstrates that the reverse need not hold.
+As a weaker model, FIFO consistency cannot bound the divergence between two replicas of a data object.

 # Desiderata
 \label{sec:des}

+Having discussed some of the fundamental distributed systems issues that arise under real-world network conditions, we turn our attention to three desiderata we will use to frame and analyze the models discussed in Sections \ref{sec:contcons} and \ref{sec:sheaf}.

 The CAP theorem, and others like it, place fundamental limitations on the consistency of real-world distributed systems.
 In the absense of a